premAI-io/state-of-open-source-ai/model-formats.md

 Check [llamacpp part of Langchain's docs](https://python.langchain.com/docs/integrations/llms/llamacpp#gpu) on how to use GPU or Metal for GGML models inference.
 Here's an example from langchain docs showing how to use GPU for GGML models inference.

+Currently [Speculative Decoding for sampling tokens](https://twitter.com/karpathy/status/1697318534555336961) is [being implemented](https://github.com/ggerganov/llama.cpp/pull/2926) for Code Llama inference as a POC, which as an example promises full [F16 precision 34B Code Llama at >20 tokens/sec on M2 Ultra.](https://twitter.com/ggerganov/status/1697262700165013689).

 ### Limitations
 - Models are mostly quantised versions of actual models, taking slight hit from quality side if not much.
 Similar cases [reported](https://news.ycombinator.com/item?id=36222819) which is totally expected from a quantized model.